 Just up the hill, across from Green Meadow Waldorf School, is the Children’s Garden, where we raise vegetables and conduct many of our programs with children.
 As in the Pfeiffer Center garden, work in the Children’s Garden is done with hand tools; in our work and our teaching, we emphasize the value of agricultural handwork, which can serve as an excellent foundation for farming and gardening on any scale.

-Less than a half mile from the gardens, we raise field vegetables, hay, grains and bee forage on Crown Field, Pine Field and Horse Field.
+Less than a half mile from the gardens, we raise field vegetables, hay, grains and bee forage on Molina Field, Pine Field and Horse Field.
 It is on these four acres of fields that we work with and pasture Captain and Eva, our team of Haflinger draft horses.

 In our field and garden work, we strive to balance the goals of production, enhancing soil fertility, and creating spaces that support our educational work.
 Along with neighboring Duryea Farm of the Fellowship Community, we use our work with land and animals to create a farm individuality in a suburban setting.